heyy i’m camiidae and i make art inspired by nature and this weird but beautiful thing we call life ! π“‚ƒ ΰ½Όβ˜Όπ“‚ƒ

 - Arturia Analog Lab V (virtual instruments library)

-- Spitfire Audio LABS (free virtual instruments library. i used this a loooot on my first three albums, after that, not so much)some other things:here is a link to a discord server i made where we talk about nature, art, and many things. it's very wholesome and people are super nice β join under the logπif you like what i do you can share my work with someone, or support me economically on patreon, bandcamp, or ko-fi to help me continue sharing what i love doing !
+some other things:here is a link to a discord server i made where we talk about nature, art, and many things. it's very wholesome and people are super nice β†’ join under the logπŸ›if you like what i do you can share my work with someone, or support me economically on patreon, bandcamp, or ko-fi to help me continue sharing what i love doing !i hope things are going good for you. the world is weird and fucked up in some ways but don't forget there are so so many cool and beautiful things and reasons to smile and love. keep going